 Indicate and read the chart paper titled: Things I Still Wonder About.
 Say: We have learned about the sun, stars, planets, rockets, and astronauts.
 Are there still things you wonder about?
-I'll write your questions on this chart paper and we will research the answers this week.
+I'll write your questions on this chart paper and we will try to find the answers this week.
+Remind children that only one child should speak at a time.

-Review the list with the class and use opportunities throughout the week to assist the children to research the answers.
+Review the list with the class.